More Like This

 Al Khobar, Dammam, and Dhahran

-Several trusted dive shops offer scuba diving and snorkeling experiences here in the Eastern Province located on the shores of the Arabian Gulf.
+Several trusted dive shops offer scuba diving and snorkeling experiences in the Eastern Province, which is located on the shores of the Arabian Gulf.

-Divers can stay over at the capital city of Dammam and visit the nearby towns of Al Khobar and Dhahran.
-Here Half Moon Bay is the most popular site for diving.
+Divers can stay in Dammam, the capital, and visit the nearby towns of Al Khobar and Dhahran.
+Half Moon Bay is the most popular diving site here.

-Its enclaves are made up of an artificial reef, formed with sunken cars and vehicles; they are teeming with marine life.
+Its enclaves consist of an artificial reef formed by sunken cars and vehicles, teeming with marine life.

 Jubail

-Jubail is a unique diving experience in itself, and divers who decide to take the plunge here in the Persian Gulf get to explore Fanateer Reef along with Jana Reef and Jana Wall.
+Jubail is a unique diving experience in itself, and divers who decide to take the plunge here in the Persian Gulf get to explore Fanateer Reef, Jana Reef, and Jana Wall.

 Jana Reef and Jana Wall both are a part of Jannah (also spelled Jinnah and Jinna) Island.